 Hadith sources consistently disagree when hyperbolizing.
 It is where they consistently agree that we should pay attention.
 And they invariably make Mecca Islam’s birthplace.

-Fourth, revisionists make two claims about the archeological record.
-The first relates to the fact that we have no archeological evidence that Mecca was inhabited in the seventh century.
-Due to the Saudi Arabian government’s mortal dread of shirk, or polytheism, it has strictly forbidden all archeological study of Mecca’s historic sites, lest it lead to relic worship.
-Indeed, the Saudis seem determined virtually to obliterate the city’s archeological record in their rush to ring the Kaaba with skyscrapers.
+Fourth, revisionists make two claims about the archaeological record.
+The first relates to the fact that we have no archaeological evidence that Mecca was inhabited in the seventh century.
+Due to the Saudi Arabian government’s mortal dread of shirk, or polytheism, it has strictly forbidden all archaeological study of Mecca’s historic sites, lest it lead to relic worship.
+Indeed, the Saudis seem determined virtually to obliterate the city’s archaeological record in their rush to ring the Kaaba with skyscrapers.
 An estimated 95% of Mecca’s historic buildings have been demolished to allow for this building spree.
 Any remaining historic sites are treated with a combination of fear, contempt and scholarly avoidance, lest they be idolized.

-Unfortunately, this leaves us with no archeological evidence either for or against Mecca’s being Islam’s birthplace.
+Unfortunately, this leaves us with no archaeological evidence either for or against Mecca’s being Islam’s birthplace.

 The level of qibla agreement Gibson claims to have found is also impossible for a number of reasons.
 To begin, their builders used conflicting methods to determine the qibla, just as American Muslims do today.
 Reflecting these conflicting methods, the mosques they built do not agree, though all their builders did their best to orient them to Mecca.
 In addition, the early Muslims had a very basic understanding of geography.
 As Islamic science historian David A. King explains, “The first generations of Muslims had no means whatsoever for finding the direction of Petra [or Mecca either] accurately to within a degree or two, not least because they had no access to any geographical coordinates, let alone modern ones, and no mathematics whatsoever.”
 The early Muslims determined the qibla accurately by the standards of the day, using the best folklore-based methods at their disposal.